re2005/ETHLottery-Client/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+The project was made by two friends who belives the world should not be in control by the ambicious people who takes advantages by power.
+We all share the same planet and we all want to live!

+Live Lottery!